 Public comments by topic are summarized below.
 The meeting ended with an open Q & A session.
 Multiple commenters noted an interest in holding a more open-form meeting not refined by topics, which led to staff's decision to hold an in-person Open House in early 2022.
-The meeting recording can be viewed here:
+The meeting recording can be viewed on the City's YouTube channel.